 Simply put, what this means is that operating lease payments are eligible for a tax deduction (because they’re considered operating expenses), while capital lease payments are not (because they’re considered debt).

-We may be a little biased, but operating leases are always a sound financial decision.
+We may be a little biased, but operating leases are a sound financial decision when it comes to equipment procurement.
 Looking at the current state of affairs in biotechnology, healthcare, and the life sciences in general, it makes even more sense to go with an option that provides you with a manageable and consistent payment method, and does not require an extensive cash outlay upfront.

 In other words, with operating leases, you can hold onto a much larger amount of working capital, spread your costs out over time, and access the equipment you need to keep R&D going.
 Furthermore, if you’re eligible, you can potentially write off 100% of the lease payments, reducing your income tax liabilities.